joycemaferko/IoT-Laundry-Alert/README.md

 # IoT-Laundry-Alert
 IoT device that sends text message alert when laundry cycle is complete.

-The program is currently using TM4C123 in place of the CC3220SF board and the blink_green function in place of send_sms while I'm working out a compatibility issue with the Temboo/Twilio SMS API.
+Two versions of the program are shown here.
+The first (Laundry_Alert.c) is a working version using the CC3220SF board and the Temboo/Twilio SMS API for the full IoT text alert functionality.
+The second (Laundry_Alert.ino) is a basic version using Energia, the TM4C123 board, and the blink_green function in place of send_sms while I'm working out a compatibility issue with the Temboo/Twilio.

 This program is timed to my washer/dryer express cycle.
 You should adjust MAX_WAIT and VIBRATION_SENSITIVITY as applicable for your own machine.